 - All children who are born with hearing loss will use sign language: Many studies have shown that early diagnosis and intervention makes it possible for children to develop spoken language comparable to normal-hearing peers.

 - Earbuds are for cleaning ears: The correct term for earbuds is actually cotton buds.
 Cotton buds are dangerous when used in ears and can cause punctured eardrums and super impacted wax.
-There are many negative consequences associated with “do-it-yourself” ear cleaning.
+There are many negative consequences associated with DIY ear cleaning.

-- Boys talk later than girls: Although boys produce their first words and sentences slightly later than girls, these differences are only in terms of a matter of a few months.
+- Boys talk later than girls: Although boys produce their first words and sentences slightly later than girls, these differences are only of a matter of a few months.
 There is a normal range within which children acquire certain language milestones.

 Information supplied by the Western Cape Department of Health